 - Get support.
 Ask your partner to help you by cutting down their drinking as well.
 If you are trying to conceive this is vital, as drinking impairs sperm count and heavy drinking can cause temporary impotence.

 Your GP can help you figure out if you should make any changes to your drinking, and offer help and advice along the way.
-Or talk to your midwife.
+Or talk to your midwife about alcohol and pregnancy.

 If you’re concerned about someone’s drinking, or your own, Drinkline runs a free, confidential helpline.
 Call 0800 917 8282.

 For more information and advice on Foetal Alcohol Syndrome, go to the National Organisation on Foetal Alcohol Syndrome UK’s website www.nofas-uk.org or call their helpline on 020 8458 595.

 From the second you take your first sip, alcohol starts affecting your body and mind.
 Some of alcohol’s effects disappear overnight – while others can stay with you a lot longer, or indeed become permanent.

 Use our interactive infographic to find out what effect alcohol has on your body.Health Effects